 A chairperson supervises the committee that is composed of Fellows who represent a broad spectrum of CAS members including insurers, consultants, regulators, and academicians.
 At least one representative of the Canadian Institute of Actuaries (CIA) also serves on the committee; usually at least one of the representatives is a member of the CIA Education and Examination Committee.
 One or more members specialize in the material for each examination part.
-These specialists recommend changes to the Syllabus; however, recommendations must be approved by the entire committee.
+These specialists recommend changes to the Syllabus; however, the entire committee must approve recommendations.

-The "Materials for Study" are reviewed regularly by members of the Syllabus Committee.
-Both shortand long-term goals for improvement are developed.
+Members of the Syllabus Committee review the individual exam syllabi regularly.
+Both short- and longterm goals for improvement are developed.
 Textbooks and articles may be designated for inclusion.
 If the committee determines that new study material needs to be developed or that existing material needs to be revised, the committee may commission the creation of Study Notes for inclusion.
-Every effort is made to develop material that is appropriate, relevant, up-to-date, concise, and wellwritten.
+Every effort is made to develop material that is appropriate, relevant, up-to-date, concise, and well-written.
 Suggestions for improvement are always welcome and should be directed to the Syllabus Committee at the CAS Office address.